 In general, students studying abroad live in the residence halls and participate fully in the life of the university.

-Dr. Moog of the Chemistry Department is the program advisor.
+Dr. Tasker of the Chemistry Department is the program advisor.

 Katie Egan stops for a smile in front of old Ben.

 "I studied at the Univ. of East Anglia in Norwich, England where I took Inorganic Chemistry to fill my major requirement.
 Each of those classes had about 80 students in them and the lab sessions really made me appreciate the hands-on experience we get at F&M. Being able to study abroad and still take chemistry was an amazing experience and if anything it made me appreciate F&M that much more."